modina-eu/Temporal-Spaces/Mouvement Recording.md

-Another useful resource would be the visualization page https://louiscortes.github.io/Modina-model-viz/ contained on a small git https://github.com/LouisCortes/Modina-model-viz Originally created to visualize the results of texture generation, it has since been slightly expanded to also visualize all the images recorded during the initial project presentation (click in this case on the "select record texture" button then choose the desired texture number with the slider below.
+Another useful resource would be the visualization page https://louiscortes.github.io/Modina-model-viz/

+Contained on a small git https://github.com/LouisCortes/Modina-model-viz

+Originally created to visualize the results of texture generation, it has since been slightly expanded to also visualize all the images recorded during the initial project presentation (click in this case on the "select record texture" button then choose the desired texture number with the slider below.

 The line display has been modified on this one to be similar to that seen during installation.
+We felt that these lines allowed the user to see the person even when they move in areas that are too dark or when the blur (which seemed important to us to anonymize the users in the bank) distorts their silhouette too much.
+Also sometimes showing aberrant detection behaviors, allowing for a better understanding of the choices the system makes.